This was an experiment and I don't have exact measurements. There are so many possibilities you can add to this. Be creative!

 Approximate ingredients:

-1 1/2 cups *sprouted buckwheat groats, dehydrated over night (Sprouting directions, below)
+1 1/2 cups *sprouted buckwheat, dehydrated over night (Sprouting directions, below)

 1/2 cup sunflower seeds, soaked 2hours